Africa Animals Online

 African Rhino

 There are five species of rhino; three are native to Asia and the remaining two native to Africa where they live as the white rhino and black rhino.
 Those terms are somewhat misleading as the word "white" actually comes from the Dutch Afrikaans "wyd" referring to the shape of its muzzle whereas the black rhino has a more pointed puzzle.
 Both, in fact, are grey in colour!
 They are the second largest animal on the continent after the elephant, measuring 11- 15ft long and 5.9 - 6.6ft tall at the shoulder and can live for 50 yrs.
-The Black Rhino is listed as "Critically Endangered" on the IUCN Red List of Threatened Species as its population has declined some 97.6% since 1960, although now making a recovery from its lowest point of just 2,410 rhinos in 1995 from a high of some 850,000 at the beginning of the 20th century (see distribution map below).
+The Black Rhino is listed as "Critically Endangered" on the IUCN Red List of Threatened Species as its population has declined some 97.6% since 1960, although now making a recovery from its lowest point of just 2,410 rhinos in 1995 from a high of some 850,000 at the beginning of the 20th century (see coverage map below).

 African Rhino